decentraland/adr/docs/ADR-14-l1-l2-governance-smart-contracts-architecture.md

 ## Context and Problem Statement

-For L1, Decentraland has a DAO where people, part of the community, can vote and make decisions from basic signaling to execute an onchain action.
+For L1, Decentraland has a DAO where people, part of the community, can vote and make decisions from basic signaling to executing an on-chain action.

-Decentraland needs to scale and give a better experience to their users by using a L2 (second layer).
+Decentraland needs to scale and give a better experience to its users by using an L2 (second layer).

 Users will interact with the same set of smart contracts like the Marketplace and Bid in L1, and new

 ones like the upcoming store for collections' primary sales.
-Every smart contract which uses MANA but not only, has
+Every smart contract which uses MANA but, not only, has

 protocol parameters that must be managed by some kind of governance.